 Series: The Dark War Trilogy #0.5

-This is basically the prequel to The Dark War Trilogy, and I consider it so because Catessa is one of the main characters and she's a totally different person, since it's three years prior to TDWT.
-It could stand on its own, as could the trilogy, but I'll be publishing it before the trilogy because if you read the trilogy and then this one it gives things away, so...
-Yeah.
+This is basically the prequel to The Dark War Trilogy, and I consider it so because Catessa is one of the main characters.
+She's a totally different person between the two books, as this takes place three years prior to TDWT.
+It could stand on its own, as could the trilogy, but I'll be publishing it before the trilogy because the trilogy contains spoilers for this book.

 The characters are cool and I really enjoy writing them.
 That's the main draw of this one (or the majority of my books, actually.
 Or books I read.
 I just love characters.).

 I'm currently working on a third draft, and then I'll send it to beta-readers before sending it off to professional editors and publishing it hopefully in February 2019.

 Release Date: February 2019

 Catessa is an assassin living in Cron Hatal, the capital of Kaloris.
 When she’s chosen to go on a mission to find out what the Rashan are up to and why trade has stopped between the Rashan and the rest of Kaloris, she’s less than enthusiastic.
 She’s happy where she is, and there’s no reason for her to be the one to go.

 But the bard who chose her has information she wants, so she reluctantly agrees and finds herself on the long road into the harsh region of Kor-Baen alongside a naïve fisherman and a ranger who won’t protect himself.

 When they arrive in Kor-Baen, they find the issue runs far deeper than trade, and soon they’re trying to stop a mysterious war between the Rashan and the docile country of Adrelia.
 If they fail, Kor-Baen and every Rashan in it will be in danger.